 Created by the Natural History Society of Mauritius, the museum opened its doors to the public in 1842.
 It currently conserves 35,000 specimens displayed in four permanent galleries.

 Mauritius Postal Museum

 Located in a beautiful old stone building next to the Caudan Waterfront, you will be warmly welcomed by the hosts of this Museum which displays stamps, first day covers, and many other interesting objects marking the history of the Mauritius postal service.
-At 1:00pm on the last Saturday of each month is the meeting of an association of philatelists, which is open to anyone with a passion for stamp collecting.
 A range of stamps, first-day covers, stamp albums, books, key rings and other souvenirs are on sale at the Mauritius Postal Museum.

 Blue Penny Museum